CyVerse-learning-materials/foss-2020/Data_management/overview.rst

 **Preserve:**
  - To be FAIR data must be preserved in an appropriate long-term archive (i.e. data center).
       - Sequence data should go to INSDC (usually `NCBI <https://www.ncbi.nlm.nih.gov/>`_
- - Identifie data with value -- it may not be necessary to preserve all data from a project
+ - Identify data with value -- it may not be necessary to preserve all data from a project
  - The `CyVerse Data Commons <http://datacommons.cyverse.org/>`_ provides a place to publish and preserve data that was generated on or can be used in CyVerse, where no other repository exists.
  - See lists of repositories at `FAIRSharing.org <https://fairsharing.org/>`_.
  - Github repos can get DOIs through `Zenodo <https://guides.github.com/activities/citable-code/>`_.